ffbeast/ffbeast.github.io/docs/en/joystick_manual_ffbeast_commander.md

 {: .important }
 > **Important!**
 >
 > Only common telemetry data is output there and can be emulated.
-Game and module specific data is not available there!
+Game/module specific data is not available for emulating!

 # Game support